Great Flood of 1862: Idaho

 In the interior of Washington Territory, in what is now Idaho, the storm creating the flood in Oregon dumped its precipitation as an unprecedented snowfall.
-Flooding on the Columbia River and the snow in the mountains closed off supplies to the new mining towns on the Salmon River, causing starvation among the miners of Florence, cut off from December until May 1862.
+Flooding on the Columbia River and the snow in the mountains closed off supplies to the new mining towns on the Salmon River, causing starvation among the miners of Florence, who were cut off from December until May 1862.
 By early July, as the heavy burden of snow in the mountains finally melted, the runoff caused great flooding.
 The Boise River flooded from extremely high runoff and is believed to have been four times larger than its largest recorded flood in 1943.
 Flood waters made the river expand to a couple of miles wide.
 It washed away or covered the original route of the Oregon Trail in the river valley.